ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/hello-world.rst

 	</body>
   </html>

-To save your changes, click `Update`.
+To save your changes, click `Save Template`.

 Ready to admire your work?
-Click `View Rendered Template` in the upper-right area above the **Template Editor**.
+Click `View Rendered` in the upper-right area above the **Template Editor**.
 You'll be taken to your site to see what the world will see.